aspose-words-cloud/aspose-words-cloud-php/README.md

 * Watermarks and protection
 * Full read & write access to Document Object Model, including sections, paragraphs, text, images, tables, headers/footers and many others

+## Enhancements in Version 20.8

+- Added new api method (PUT '/words/{name}/compatibility/optimize') which is allows to optimize the document contents as well as default Aspose.Words behavior to a particular versions of MS Word
+- Added 'ApplyBaseDocumentHeadersAndFootersToAppendingDocuments' option to 'DocumentEntryList' for AppendDocument API
+- WithoutNodePath methods have been removed, pass null values instead

 ## Enhancements in Version 20.7

 - Added 'Markdown' save format